marcogonzalez99/GamesDev/Pirate_Cove/README.md

 # (P.P.S - This isn't free!
 So use it wisely)                                               #
 # There is a 100,000 point fee for using this easter egg, which reduces your final score    #
 # and total money collected by $1,000,000                                                   #
+# Be careful as this could lower your rank from an A to a B :]                              #
 # ----------------------------------------------------------------------------------------- #